Originally published in Right Startups. In the world of business there is nothing more valuable…

 Taxes.
 When filing your taxes, you need to have GAAP-compliant financial statements.
 Keeping your records up-to-date from the outset means that they are ready to use when tax season comes.

 While we give our clients a wide selection of financial service options to choose from, one thing that’s not a choice is GAAP compliance.
 When we take on a new client, this is a non-negotiable.
-While you may be tempted to cut corners when it comes to your accounting, let me assure you this is a bad decision.
-GAAP compliance is essential for all companies, and the earlier your company starts with GAAP compliance the better.
+While you may be tempted to cut corners when it comes to your accounting practices, let me assure you this is a bad decision.
+GAAP compliance is essential for all companies, and the earlier your company starts to comply with GAAP compliance the better.

 Questions about GAAP compliance?
 Tell us in comments below or contact Early Growth Financial Services with your questions.